Kaviiyyappa/Music-IKBRYT/README.md

 # Music Player
- + Simple music player with good quality background images and easy-to-understand controls.
+ + Advanced Music Player with good quality background images and easy-to-understand controls.
  + You can change songs, set volume and set forward the music.
+ + With repeat button you can repeat songs as much as you want.
+ + Mix button mixed all of your favorite songs.
+ + You can see all songs list from Menu button.
  + When the song ends, the next song starts playing immediately.

 # How to Download and run